open-feature/flagd/docs/configuration/configuration.md

 ### Remote provider

-Remote sync provider fetch flags from a remote source and periodically poll the source for flag configuration updates.
+The HTTP sync provider fetch flags from a remote source and periodically poll the source for flag configuration updates.

 ```shell
 flagd start --uri https://my-flag-source.json